Stacey-bee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-file 9-divide_and_rule has script that prints the result of POWER divided by DIVIDE file 10-love_exponent_breath has  script that displays the result of BREATH to the power LOVE file 11-binary_to_decimal has script that converts a number from base 2 to base 10
+file 9-divide_and_rule has script that prints the result of POWER divided by DIVIDE file 10-love_exponent_breath has  script that displays the result of BREATH to the power LOVE file 11-binary_to_decimal has script that converts a number from base 2 to base 10 file 12-combinations has script that prints all possible combinations of two letters, except oo